jdz32/github-guide/README.md

     ![Fork repository](img/how-to-fork.png?raw=true)

-2. For each lab, you'll need to fork that lab's repository, and then add it to your Hub repository above.
+2. For each lab, you'll need to fork that lab's repository, and then add it to your class Hub repository above when you're done.

 ### To create a new file for an assignment ###